 Regional Science Centre

 Regional Science Centre is located in Shyamala Hills.
 It was inaugurated by Shankar Dayal Sharma, former President of India on 12 January 1995.
-The campus is in the area of 5 acres, which include Science Park, Planetarium, dinosaur park and a small zoo.
+The campus is in an area of 5 acres, which include a Science Park, a Planetarium, a dinosaur park and a small zoo.

 There are facilities for special shows like 3D film show and Tara Mandal.
 In the science museum, most of the exhibits are interactive.
-Many awareness programs such as science fair, sky observation programme, lectures, science film shows, dramas, workshops, exhibitions and anti-superstition demonstrations are organised for visitors.
+Many awareness programs such as science fairs, sky observation programmes, lectures, science film shows, dramas, workshops, exhibitions and anti-superstition demonstrations are organised for visitors.

-This is an archaeological site which was declared as a UNESCO World Heritage Site in 2003.
+This is an archaeological site that was declared as a UNESCO World Heritage Site in 2003.
 It is situated near Abdulla Ganj in Raisen District.
-These Caves also give the evidence of early age.
-Bhimbetka is derived from the word Bhimbetka which means sitting place of Bhima.
+These Caves also give evidence of early age.
+Bhimbetka is derived from the word Bhimbetka which means the sitting place of Bhima.
 These shelters are of stone age covered by rich forest flora and fauna.

-You can encounter several rock paintings here in diverse themes such as hunting dancing horse, Elephant rides, animal fighting, declaration of bodies masking household scenes.
-One can also witness rituals and religious symbols pertaining to prehistoric Era.
+You can encounter several rock paintings here in diverse themes such as hunting dancing horses, Elephant rides, animal fighting, declaration of bodies masking household scenes.
+One can also witness rituals and religious symbols pertaining to the prehistoric Era.
 The colours in these paintings are faded with time but still in some places you can see the vibrant coloured paintings.
-The colours used in these paintings are made of the combination of manganese, haematite, soft red stone, wooden coal, animal fat and extracts of leaves
+The colours used in these paintings are made of a combination of manganese, hematite, soft red stone, wooden coal, animal fat and extracts of leaves

 It is constructed in the area of 400,000 sqm and has two 18-storey high minarets and three huge domes.
 It has a large prayer hall with pillars and marble flooring.